jaredpar/nullify/README.md

 # nullify

-Tool for adding null annotations to C# code
+Tool for adding null annotations to existing C# code.